 Observe the Scene of the Accident

-The best time to figure out the cause of the accident is to immediately after it takes place.
+The best time to figure out the cause of the accident is immediately after it occurs.
 Was the floor too slippery?
 Were there walkway obstructions?
-If you can understand the cause of the accident, then you can find out if there was anything a potentially liable party could have done to prevent it.
+If you can understand the cause of the accident, you can find out if a potentially liable party could have done anything to prevent it.

 If possible, take photos of the accident scene to capture the details of what took place.
 Photos are incredibly valuable pieces of evidence.
-Even if you don’t know exactly what you’re looking for, take as many pictures as necessary.
+If you don’t know exactly what you’re looking for, take as many pictures as necessary.
 An attorney can help you understand what’s important later.